 - While cleaning due to contact with chemicals, cleaning wipes included

 - Prolonged exposure to light, your keepsake is made from high quality, UV stable jewellery grade resin, but we do recommend avoiding too much sun exposure

 - While cooking as the heat from the stove can damage your stone

 - Preparing food, remember we use vinegar in the studio to clean resin spills

 Our polishing cloth sets are suitable for your keepsake stone as well as the metal.
 The kit contains a special formulated wax and polishing cloth.

 - Store Pearls and Opals away from other jewellery to prevent accidental damage

-- Avoid heavy hands-on work, such as exercise, gardening and cooking
+- Remove when doing heavy hands-on work, such as exercise, gardening and cooking

 - Most gemstones can be cleaned with mild dish soap and a soft toothbrush, rinse immediately